theroyakash/algorithms.theroyakash.com/docs/stdinout-usage.md

+# :pencil: Standard input output usage

-# Taking data in and writing data out to a file
+## Taking data in and writing data out to a file
 In some of the problems in SDE 1 and SDE 2 online coding rounds, you have to take care of the program inputs.

 Here is an example of how we can write all inputs to a text file and then run our algorithms.